Index

 Animal Culture Indigenous cultures of the animal kingodom.

-“biology enables, culture forbids”-Yuval Harari, Author, Sapiens
+“what biology enables, culture forbids”-Yuval Harari, Author, Sapiens

 • Biology Enables:Biology, in its broadest sense, refers to the natural processes and characteristics of living organisms.
 From a biological perspective, many actions and behaviors are possible, and there's a wide spectrum of potential outcomes.